endurantgames/cosmiclegends/src/classes/expatriate.md

 :::::::::::::::::::::::::::::::::::::

-### Volume 3 Expatriate Class Abilities {#list-expatriate-abilities-v3}
+### Volume 3 Expatriate Class Abilities

 At the start of Volume 3, choose an ability from this list or any previous list.

 :::::::: {.ability-list .v3 } :::::::
-TBD
-:   To Be Determined
+Space-Knight
+:   You are highly adept at a wide variety of skills and at personal
+    combat.
+You have a variant of the Knight Class's *Peak Human Potential* Prime Ability,
+    *Peak Earthling Potential*

+    [Knight]{.crossover}
+    Choose one additional Fighting Style, and one additional Skill of your choice.

+    Instead of choosing an Expatriate Class Ability of Volume 4 or higher, you can choose a Knight Class Ability of the same or lower volume.
+    *Team, Together!
+(1st)*, *Trick Arrows (1st)*, and *Tactical Mastery (3rd)* are among the most applicable Knight Class Abilities to consider.

 :::::::::::::::::::::::::::::::::::::

-### Volume 4 Expatriate Class Abilities {#list-expatriate-abilities-v4}
+### Volume 4 Expatriate Class Abilities

 At the start of Volume 4, choose an ability from this list or any previous list.

 :::::::: {.ability-list .v4 } :::::::
-Immortal

-:   You might be seriously wounded, but you never stay dead.
-    If you're reduced to 0 Health or
-    0 Might, regain 1 point of each at the start of the next Hero Phase.

-Power Overwhelming

-:   Your capacity for destruction is extraordinary, even for a hero.
-    Increase your maximum Might by 5.
+TBD
+:    To Be Determined

 :::::::::::::::::::::::::::::::::::::

-### Volume 5 Expatriate Class Abilities {#list-expatriate-abilities-v5}
+### Volume 5 Expatriate Class Abilities

 At the start of Volume 5, choose an ability from this list or any previous list.

 :::::: {.ability-list .v5 }::::::::::
+TBD
+:    To Be Determined

 :::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::